-As at 1 January 2018, share-based compensation reserve amounting to RMB67,960,000 was attributable to share options which were granted to certain consultants and employees of the Group in previous years and fully lapsed in 2015.
+For the year ended 31 December 2022, share-based compensation expenses amounting to RMB27,515,000 was charged to sharebased compensation reserve (Note 32), which was attributable to share options which were granted to certain consultants and employees of the Group in previous years.

-On 1 June 2019, the Group adopted a share-based compensation plan.
-For the year ended 31 December 2022, share-based compensation expenses amounting to RMB27,515,000 (2021: RMB35,462,000) was charged to share-based compensation reserve (Note 32).
+For the year ended 31 December 2023, share-based compensation expenses amounting to RMB4,226,000 was charged to share-based compensation reserve (Note 32).